What Are Your Options if a Property Sale Falls Through?

 However, auction is not for everyone, as the guide or reserve price can be set low to attract more buyers.
 The intention of this is to generate more competition, and hopefully a bidding war and higher final price.
 This is not certain, though.

 In this sense, there is risk involved in auction, despite it being a method that cannot fall through.
 Thinking of selling your house on eBay?
-Read this article for guidance.
+Our guide to selling without an estate agent may help

 For older homeowners who may want equity released for retirement, home equity release schemes may be of interest.
 In the scheme, your house is mortgaged or sold to the provider, allowing you to stay in the house for the rest of your life.